-

 “He certainly is, but I haven’t even seen him for the past two weeks since I was moved from day to the night shift.
 An abrupt change, that really has me wondering what the heck I did that made me get pushed to that shift – ah – well no more on that – I got a story to tell.
 One that has the mystery of the cloaked man who appears in silence and leaves without a trace.”

 “My friend Sara had been looking into this for a while.
-She swears someone had been stealing food from the break-room.”
+She swears someone had been stealing food from the break-room.” he continued.

 “Missing lunch.
-A fiendish food stealer is the worst kind of criminal.” the gunman shook his head.
+A fiendish food stealer is the worst kind of criminal!” the gunman shook his head.

 “Oh.
 It does sound fantastic.
 Tell me more.
 Really.”

-“At least as far as I was told by Tim.
+“Ah, Ok, well.
 You know.
 I’ve never had any – I wanted to – but – eh – eh…”

 Charles sat in the chair, moving his arms around and making grand gestures to try to build some excitement and he was convinced it was working.
 The gunman lowered his gun and slouched his shoulders.